-Figure 3.
+Figure 2.
 Engagement-weighted vs. count-based Iffy Quotients.
-On the left, the (mostly lower) darker violet line is the same as the corresponding line in Figure 1, the count-based Iffy Quotient for Facebook, while the lighter lavender line shows the engagement-weighted Iffy Quotient.
-On the right side, for Twitter, the darker green line matches that in Figure 1, while the lighter mint green line shows the engagement-weighted version.
+On the left, the (mostly higher) lighter lavender line is the same as the corresponding line in Figure 1, the engagement-weighted Iffy Quotient for Facebook, while the darker violet line shows the count-based Iffy Quotient.
+On the right side, for Twitter, the lighter green line matches that in Figure 1, the engagement-weighted version.

-Figure 3 compares the engagement-weighted and count-based Iffy Quotients for Facebook and Twitter.
-For Facebook, in late 2016 and early 2017 the engagement-weighted Iffy Quotient was noticeably higher than the count-based.
-This suggests that not only were more URLs from Iffy sites getting into the daily top 5,000 during this period, they also were getting more than the average engagement among those 5,000.
-After the first quarter of 2018, that difference disappeared.
-That is, not only did fewer of the popular URLs comes from Iffy sites; they also lost their advantage in average engagement among the popular URLs.
-For Twitter, on the other hand, while the fraction of popular URLs from Iffy sites went down slightly in 2018 compared to
+Figure 2 compares the engagement-weighted and count-based Iffy Quotients for Facebook and Twitter.
+The engagement-weighted version became the primary measure with version 3.
+For Facebook, in 2016-17 and 2020-21 the engagement-weighted Iffy Quotient was noticeably higher than the count-based.
+This suggests that URLs from Iffy sites were getting more than the average engagement among the 5,000 most popular URLs.